theborakompanioni/azure-docs.de-de/articles/hdinsight/hdinsight-hadoop-emulator-visual-studio.md

 <properties
-pageTitle="Verwenden der Microsoft Azure Data Lake-Tools für Visual Studio mit der Hortonworks Sandbox | Microsoft Azure" description="Es wird beschrieben, wie Sie die Azure Data Lake-Tools für Visual Studio mit der Hortonworks Sandbox verwenden (Ausführung auf einer lokalen VM).
-Mit diesen Tools können Sie Hive- und Pig-Aufträge in der Sandbox erstellen und ausführen und die Auftragsausgabe und den Verlauf anzeigen." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use the Microsoft Azure Data Lake Tools for Visual Studio with the Hortonworks Sandbox | Microsoft Azure" description="Learn how to use the Azure Data Lake Tools for VIsual Studio with the Hortonworks sandbox (running in a local VM.)
+With these tools, you can create and run Hive and Pig jobs on the sandbox and view job output and history." services="hdinsight" documentationCenter="" authors="Blackmist"